 Rimon accepts applications semi-annually (each spring and fall) for its Project Support Grants.
 For more information, review our application and granting guidelines.
 Next deadline: March 23, 2018

 Subscribe to our e-Guide

 Rimon’s monthly e-Guide highlights events and opportunities in the local Jewish arts community.
 Check out past e-guides:

 11/01/2017 – Rimon e-Guide November 2017

 If you would like to sign up to receive the e-Guide, click here.

 Download our newsletter

-Click here to read about all the exciting things happening in the Twin Cities arts community and the ways Rimon is making an impact.
+Click here to read about all the exciting things happening in the Twin Cities arts community and the ways Rimon is making an impact each year.